Silver Poodles info || Genetics, Temperament, Care & Price

 The lifespan of a silver poodle is usually between 12 and 15 years.
 They are generally healthy dogs but need proper care and regular vet check-ups.
 A balanced diet and exercise help them live a long and happy life.

-Silver Poodle Appearance & Characteristics
+Silver Poodle Physical Appearance

 These beautiful poodles are famous for their striking coats, which change color as they age.
 They are born black, but their fur starts to lighten between six weeks and six months.
 By the time they turn two, their coat fully develops into a silver shade.